markekraus/PSRAW/docs/Module/about_RedditDate.md

 # LONG DESCRIPTION
 Reddit uses Unix Epoch dates in a Double.
 The `RedditDate` class provides easy translation between a Unix date and a `DateTime` object.
 This object does not automatically update after it is initialized.

-The `RedditDate` class is imported automatically when you import the PSRAW module.

 # Constructors
 ## RedditDate()
 Creates a `RedditDate` at the Unix Epoch.